phelstab/blocksec/_sources/book/0_4_attack_vectors.md

 ### Types of Attacks - Network Layer Attacks
   * Attacks exploit vulnerabilities in the peer-to-peer network (the backbone of blockchain technology)
-  * network attacks nothing new, however distributed nature of blockchain networks makes them more complex
+  * network attacks nothing new, however distributed nature of blockchain networks further complicates them
   * attacks aim to disrupt communication, isolate node or manipulate transmissions
   * **Examples**:
     * Eclipse Attack